Risk Partners Life Sciences Roundtable 2025, thank you very much!

 • Liability component: The liability component can be crucial, especially for VC/PEs ("operational VC/PEs") with significant data exposure.
 It covers damage caused by data loss, betrayal of secrets or data protection breaches.

 In addition, some cyber insurers can also insure extortion money, although this is currently the subject of critical debate in the industry.
-As Risk Partners, we are happy to ensure that these modules are optimally integrated into existing risk management systems (e.g. for E&O insurance).
+As Risk Partners, we are happy to ensure that these modules are optimally integrated into existing risk management systems (e.g. for E&O insurance for KVG).

 What comprehensive insurance cover against cybercrime can look like